droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./test/functional/wallet\_hd.py - Tests hierarchical deterministic qualities of the Core wallet. *[Added in 0.13](https://github.com/bitcoin/bitcoin/pull/8309) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.

 ./test/functional/wallet\_import\_rescan.py - Tests the ability of the wallet to rescan after importing keys. *[Added in 0.14](https://github.com/bitcoin/bitcoin/pull/9331) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.

+./test/functional/wallet\_import\_with\_label.py - Tests the ability of the wallet to maintain a watch-only address's label when the private key is import. [*Added in 0.18*](https://github.com/bitcoin/bitcoin/pull/13381).

 ./test/functional/wallet\_importmulti.py - Tests the *importmulti* RPC functionality. *[Added in 0.14](https://github.com/bitcoin/bitcoin/pull/7551) and [renamed in 0.16](https://github.com/bitcoin/bitcoin/pull/11774)*.